actsasbuffoon/Typekit-In-Situ/README.md

 **YES!** I'm a programmer by trade.
 I like to think I'm not terrible at web design, but let's be honest; I'm more comfortable with recursive algorithms than IE's broken box model.

 If you've got a design you'd like to submit, then I'd love to see it.

-## Work in progress

-* TIS should allow users to write plain HTML, Javascript, and CSS.
-Right now, only HAML, SASS, and Coffeescript work.

 ## Legal notice